GreenDelta/openLCA2-manual/src/running_olca_for_first_time.md

 This option is helpfful if you are looking for a flows/processes/product systems in a database with the option activated it will automatically open the respective folder structure in the navigation panel.
 Once found, you can deactivate the option again.

+Moreover, if you click on the three dots next to the editor you will also find the "Refresh" function.
+It refreshes the "Navigator".
+For example, when creating data sets in a Python script or via the IPC server, they won't show up in the "Navigator" if you do not refresh it.

 </details>

 <details>